 When emergency transportation is included in the Contractor's Benefit Package, the Contractor shall reimburse the transportation provider for all emergency transportation services, without regard to final diagnosis or prudent layperson standards.
 Payment by the Contractor for emergency transportation services provided to an Enrollee by a Participating Provider shall be at the rate or rates of payment specified in the contract between the Contractor and the transportation provider.
-Payment by the Contractor for emergency transportation services provided to an Enrollee by a Portactor and the transportation provider.
+Payment by the Contractor for emergency transportation services provided to an Enrollee by a Participating Provider shall be at the rate or rates of payment by the Contractor for emergency transportation provider.
 Payment by the Contractor for emergency transportation services provided to an Enrollee by a Non-Participating Provider shall be at the Medicaid fee-for-service rate in effect on the date the service was rendered.